 A requirement is that an electrical isolator switch is installed within 1 metre of the hot water geyser.
 However, this was not a requirement on old geysers, but it’s worth fitting one.
 Furthermore, the geyser has to be earthed!
 I have seen many geysers with the earth wire unconnected.
 Earthing of all the copper pipes must also be earthed and bonded to the geyser earth.
 This is not a trivial precaution!
 Get a qualified electrician to check your installation if the bonding is missing or looks incorrect.
 Electrocution in the shower is always unpleasant!

-As above, the PCV and T&P must be made of copper or steel, particularly the vent out of the T&P valve.
-In the event of the T&P (safety) valve releasing, the water coming out is likely to be very hot!
+As above, the PCV and TPR must be made of copper or steel, particularly the vent out of the TPR valve.
+In the event of the TPR (safety) valve releasing, the water coming out is likely to be very hot!
 Furthermore, a Polycop pipe will melt!
 It will either spill water into your ceiling space or into your geyser tray!
-The regulations require a metal PCV valve.
-I have seen a number of installations where the installer has simply run a short length of 22mm copper into the drip tray with the idea being that the T&P can vent directly into the drip tray.
+The regulations require a metal TPR valve.
+I have seen a number of installations where the installer has simply run a short length of 22mm copper into the water heater drip tray with the idea being that the TPR can vent directly into the drip tray.
 This is a very bad idea because the hot (100°C+) water/steam melts the drip tray and the PVC drain pipe.

 Lag the pipes into and out of the geyser.
 This is important if you have ‘Think Pink’ or ‘Isotherm’ ceiling insulation.
 The reasons are twofold: You lose heat through the unclad hot water pipes and all the pipes are more prone to freezing (and bursting).

 In addition, there must obviously be no signs of water!
-Any water lying in the drip tray is a sign of trouble.
+Any water lying in the water heater drip tray is a sign of trouble.

-I have described a typical, modern high pressure (400-600 Kpa) system which is the most common type in South Africa.
-In addition, much of the description still applies although vertical geysers are different.
-However, low-pressure systems (100kpa), although fairly uncommon, are significantly different.
+The description above describes a modern horizontal high-pressure (400-600 Kpa) system which is the most common type in South Africa.
+Nevertheless, much of the description still applies although vertical geysers are different.
+However, low-pressure water heater systems (100kpa), although fairly uncommon, are significantly different.

-The same general rules apply as above, but the outlet and T&P valves must be at the very top of the geyser.
-Furthermore, the element and thermostat must always be at the very bottom.
+The same general rules apply as above, but the outlet and TPR valves must be at the very top of the geyser.
+Furthermore, the element and thermostat must always be at the very bottom of the water heater.
 Allow enough room underneath to allow the changing of the thermostat and element.
 There is a greater temperature differential in a vertical geyser, the thermostat is a couple of degrees cooler than the outlet water.
-I tend to turn the thermostat down a tad more for this reason.
+Turn the thermostat down a couple of degrees more for this reason.

 from an article by Blockbuster Plumbing in Home-Dzine